The Cut Throat Trial

 The Cut Throat Trial is a 2025 legal thriller by the anonymous author "The Secret Barrister", writing as S. J. Fleet.
 It is the author's first novel.

 Author

-S. J. FLeet is the pen name of "The Secret Barrister", a junior barrister practising criminal law before the courts of England and Wales.
+S. J. Fleet is the pen name of "The Secret Barrister", a junior barrister practising criminal law before the courts of England and Wales.
 Other books by the same author include The Secret Barrister: Stories of the Law and How It's Broken, Fake Law, and Nothing But The Truth.

 Plot

 The story follows the trial of three seventeen-year-old boys in the English Crown Court, charged with the brutal murder of an older man.
 Each of the defendants, Craig, Arron and Jamal, advances a "cut-throat defence", namely that the murder was carried out by the other two.
-The trial is depicted through the perspectives and private reflections of the judge, the prosecuting counsel, two of the defence counsel, and two of the defendants.
+The trial is depicted through the perspectives and private reflections of the judge, the prosecuting counsel, one of the defence counsel, and two of the defendants.